tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 > domain.
 You are going to mock something like MyApp.TwitterClient.get_tweets
 > which internally calls HTTPoison.get! (or whatever else).

-=> mock API client - not HTTP client. say, `Lain.API.Google.Drive` instead of low-level `Lain.API.HTTPClient` which is used under the hood of the former.
+so it's necessary to mock application boundaries in tests (if they reach these boundaries of course), API clients are your application boundaries => mock API clients (not HTTP client) - say, `Lain.API.Google.Drive` rather than low-level `Lain.API.HTTPClient` which is used under the hood of the former.

-### testing HTTP APIs

-there are several options how to test API clients itself:
+at the same time it might be necessary to test API clients themselves - there are several ways to do it:

 - *[RECOMMENDED]* hit real endpoint